jithuvs1/meteor-login/README.md

 default username : admin/admin

-Login using default username/password or create this will redirect you to shout box page
+Login using default username/password or create this will redirect you to login page